Alberto-Codes/adk-models/README.md

 ## Overview

 This project demonstrates how to build AI agents using the Google Agent Development Kit (ADK).
+It includes two implementations:

+1. **ADC Agent** (`adc/`) - Uses ADK's default authentication method (Application Default Credentials) with Google's Gemini models
+2. **OpenAI-Compatible Agent** (`openai/`) - Uses Google's OpenAI-compatible endpoint for Gemini models via the LiteLlm wrapper, authenticating with ADC credentials (not an API key)

-The ADC (Agent Development Center) agent uses Google's Gemini models with the default authentication method (Application Default Credentials) to respond to user queries about time and weather in various cities.
+Both agents can respond to user queries about time and weather in various cities, showcasing different ways to connect to Google's Gemini models.

 ## Prerequisites